nodejs/quic/doc/api/quic.md

     `false`.
   * `ipv6Only` {boolean}

-Creates a new `QuicSocket` instance.
+The `quic.createSocket()` function is used to create new `QuicSocket` instances associated with a local UDP address.

-## Class: QuicSession exends EventEmitter
+### Class: QuicSession exends EventEmitter
 <!-- YAML
 added: REPLACEME
 -->